 Considering these extra features, you now know why the price tags are higher than usual.
 Similarly, the more features present in an apartment, the more expensive they will be — but the more comfortable they will provide as well.

 Typically, these apartments can cost between MXN39,000 to MXN55,000 per month.

-Finding Apartments in Mexico City
+Finding Apartments for Rent in Mexico City

 Searching for an apartment anywhere in the world isn’t always easy, especially when trying to find one that suits your taste and style.
 Finding an apartment in Mexico City could be just as challenging.

 The fact is, you’ll face some competition from others for quality apartments.
 And if you don’t know how to apartment hunt in Mexico City, you’ll end up having to settle for a lot less than you planned for.